stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 # Register GraphqlActions

-Most applications use a DI container (such as AspNetCore's [IServiceCollection](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/dependency-injection?view=aspnetcore-5.0)).
-If your application doesn't, you can skip this section.
+If your application uses a DI container (such as AspNetCore's [IServiceCollection](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/dependency-injection?view=aspnetcore-5.0)), there is one class to register.

 The main class in `GraphqlToTsql` is named `GraphqlActions`, and it impelements interface `IGraphqlActions`.
 You need to register that class.